I loved you is a reversible text

 We may expect these two modes of perceptions to concern not only reality, but artistic texts as well.

+We may say that in the quoted stanza Pushkin justified looking at his texts as potentially reversible, designed with two opposite messages for two types of readers.
 Based on this helpful explanation from A.S.
 Pushkin, one may apply the next Reversibility rule to test reversibility of a Pushkin's text:

 If the search on any step fails, the text may not be reversible.
 If both steps are successful, the first meaning can be derived based on the results of the step (1) and the second meaning shall be based on the results of the step (2).
 If the interpretations contradict each other, the text is reversible.

+I want to stress that the rule is inferred from Pushkin's own description of two modes of perceptions in the stanza I cited.
 It is important to notice that, judging by the same stanza (Ch4, LI) Pushkin himself identifies with the incredulous group, who do not get "carried away".
 He derisively compares a credulous reader with "a drunk traveler on an overnight stay".
 It means, the interpretations are not equally valuable: the interpretation intended for an incredulous reader is closer to Pushkin's views.

 2. Case Study: “I loved you.”